Blueprint Travelers

 Whale watching off the coast of the Valdes Peninsula in the Atlantic Patagonia region

-We started our Patagonia journey with a quick visit on the Atlantic coast of the Valdes Peninsula (read more here).
+On the Atlantic coast of the Valdes Peninsula (read more here) the magic is in the ocean.
 While the land is a flat, barren landscape, the ocean and coastline is full of wildlife.
-We had the opportunity to see whales playing with their babies, walk with penguins, and observe seals basking in the sun on the beach.
-It was our first glimpse into the magic that the Patagonia region could provide.
+If you visit in the right season, you can see whales playing with their babies, walk with penguins, and observe seals basking in the sun on the beach.
+You might even get lucky and see orcas beach to catch seals, a phenomenon not found anywhere else.

 Penguins at Punto Tombo in the Atlantic Patagonia area